kerlos/elysia-mcp-starter/README.md

 A starter template for building MCP (Model Context Protocol) servers using Elysia and Bun runtime.

+This starter template is based on the [elysia-mcp](https://github.com/kerlos/elysia-mcp) plugin, which provides comprehensive ElysiaJS integration for the Model Context Protocol with HTTP transport support.

 ## Purpose

 This repository provides a foundation for creating MCP servers that can be used with LLM clients like Claude Desktop, Cody, or other MCP-compatible applications.
 It demonstrates how to implement: